All rental types

 Private room

-Room at Gref-Völsing-Straße, Ostend
+Room at Gref-Völsing-Straße

 Shared apartments, spare rooms, and roommates in Frankfurt